kfernandez31/WPF-4-Origami/README.md

 # Brief description

-The task was to TODO
+The task was to write a library of "origami" operations (folds) on a structure representing a sheet of paper.

 # Full description